malramsay64/phd-thesis/03_Glassy_Dynamics/molecular_relaxation.md

 ![Histogram displaying the distribution of the relaxation times for the last passage time.](../Projects/Dynamics/figures/histogram_last_passage.svg){width=80% #fig:relaxation_distribution}

-![Heterogeneous dynamics of the molecular relaxations ](../Projects/Dynamics/figures/molecular_heterogeneities.svg){width=80% #fig:molecular_heterogeneities}
+![Degree of heterogeneity for each of the molecular relaxations as a function of temperature.
+](../Projects/Dynamics/figures/molecular_heterogeneities.svg){width=80% #fig:molecular_heterogeneities}